 In their office, the waiting game ensued.
 It was a relief to see that I’m not the only one who was interviewed and from the looks of it, not the first Filipino too.
 It dawned on me that this was probably caused by my fellow countrymen who evaded laws just to get jobs in Singapore.
 Not that I blame them for it.

 Realizing that this was my second misfortune of the day, I shuddered to think what could come next.
 It almost always comes in threes.

 When my turn came, I was almost confident that this would go well.
 It was a good thing that the officer made me feel relaxed too.
 He asked the usual questions: what am I doing in Singapore?, How long was I traveling?, Why am I traveling alone?
 What is my job back home?
 What school and course did I go to?
 How much money did I have with me?
 What are my onward travel plans, and so on?

 I answered everything as confidently as I could.
-And when he was satisfied that I won’t be overstaying to look for a job in Singapore, he finally let me go.
+When he was satisfied that I wouldn’t be overstaying to look for a job in Singapore, he finally let me go.

 I breathed one huge sigh of relief.

 Going down seemed like forever.
 I was itching to get some fresh air.
 As soon as the officer stamped my passport, I walked as fast as I could.
 Hoping and praying that my bus was still there.